risgk/digital-synth-pra32-u/README.md

 ## Files

-- `"Digital-Synth-PRA32-U-0.1.1-for-Pimoroni-Pico-Audio-Pack.uf2"` (in the directory `"bin"`) is a UF2 file for Pimoroni Pico Audio Pack
+- "Digital-Synth-PRA32-U-0.1.1-for-Pimoroni-Pico-Audio-Pack.uf2" (in the directory "bin") is a UF2 file for Pimoroni Pico Audio Pack
-- `"Digital-Synth-PRA32-U-0.1.1-for-Waveshare-Pico-Audio-Rev2.1.uf2"` (in the directory `"bin"`) is a UF2 file for Waveshare Pico-Audio Rev2.1
+- "Digital-Synth-PRA32-U-0.1.1-for-Waveshare-Pico-Audio-Rev2.1.uf2" (in the directory "bin") is a UF2 file for Waveshare Pico-Audio Rev2.1
-- `"Digital-Synth-PRA32-U.ino"` is a Arduino sketch for Raspberry Pi Pico/RP2040 core
+- "Digital-Synth-PRA32-U.ino" is a Arduino sketch for Raspberry Pi Pico/RP2040 core
-- `"pra32-u-make-sample-wav-file.cc"` is for debugging on PC
+- "pra32-u-make-sample-wav-file.cc" is for debugging on PC
     - GCC (g++) for PC is required
-    - `"pra32-u-make-sample-wav-file-cc.bat"` makes a sample WAV file (working on Windows)
+    - "pra32-u-make-sample-wav-file-cc.bat" makes a sample WAV file (working on Windows)
-- `"pra32-u-generate-*.rb"` generates source or header files
+- "pra32-u-generate-*.rb" generates source or header files
     - A Ruby execution environment is required

 ## PRA32-U CTRL

-- `"pra32-u-ctrl.html"`: MIDI Controller (Editor) Application for PRA32-U, HTML App (Web App)
+- "pra32-u-ctrl.html": MIDI Controller (Editor) Application for PRA32-U, HTML App (Web App)
 - We recommend using Google Chrome, which implements Web MIDI API
 - Select "Digital Synth PRA32-U" in the list "MIDI Out"
 - Functions